 It is also possible to get rid of second mortgages in a Chapter 13 bankruptcy.
 This is commonly known as Lien stripping.
 Second or third mortgage can be separated from the property and potentially wiped out.

 We have had significant success at saving people’s homes and helping them keep their sanity in this very confusing and often overwhelming environment.
-You can always call us for a free consultation at (404) 941-1414 or give us your contact information for someone to contact you.
+You can always contact us for a free consultation.

 Please note that we are a law firm with multiple locations assisting customers in the Metro Atlanta and Northern and Middle District of Georgia Counties.
 If you live outside this area, we suggest that you contact a law firm specializing in foreclosure prevention and consumer bankruptcy in your area.